metabrainz/picard-docs/.github/ISSUE_TEMPLATE/project_change.md

 ### Why you would like to see this changed

-Please provide a reason for making the requested changes (e.g. The information is incorrect or unclear as shown.)
+Please provide a reason for making the requested changes (e.g. To provide a file I can use with my e-reader.)

 ### Additional context

-Please add any other comments or screenshots about the change request here.
+Add any other comments or screenshots about the change request here.